Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Conclusions and open problems

 We only have to prove that $\langle G(V,E), \gamma, \lambda \rangle$ admits no straight-line bi-monotone drawing.
 Namely, note that, in any straight-line bi-monotone drawing of $\langle G(V,E), \gamma, \lambda \rangle$, the lines through edges $(a,b)$ and $(c,d)$ must converge on the side of $b$ and $c$, that is, the half-line starting at $a$ and passing through $b$ must intersect the half-line starting at $d$ and passing through~$c$, as otherwise edges $(a,e)$ and $(d,e)$ could not be drawn as straight-line segments.
 Hence, $\Delta_y(a,b)/\Delta_x(a,b) < \Delta_y(c,d)/\Delta_x(c,d)$ must hold, where $\Delta_\circ(\alpha,\beta)=|\circ(\beta)-\circ(\alpha)|$ with $\circ \in \{x,y\}$.
 However, since $\Delta_y(a,b) > \Delta_y(c,d)$ holds due to function $\lambda$, in order to satisfy the above inequality it must be $\Delta_x(a,b) > \Delta_x(c,d)$.
 With a symmetrical argument on cycle $(a',b',c',d',e')$, one can prove that it must be $\Delta_x(a',b')> \Delta_x(c',d')$.
 However, function $\gamma$ enforces $\Delta_x(a,b) < \Delta_x(c',d')$ and $\Delta_x(a',b') < \Delta_x(c,d)$.
 Hence, $\Delta_x(a,b) < \Delta_x(c',d') < \Delta_x(a',b') < \Delta_x(c,d) < \Delta_x(a,b)$, and the statement follows. \end{proof}

-\section{Conclusions and Open Problems}
+\section{Conclusions and open problems}

-In this paper we studied the concept of {\sc Windrose Planarity} of a graph, that is planarity where each neighbor of a vertex $v$ is constrained to lie in a specific quadrant of $v$.
+We have studied the concept of windrose planarity of a graph, that is planarity where each neighbor of a vertex $v$ is constrained to lie in a specific quadrant of $v$.
 Besides its theoretical appeal and its practical applications, we studied this new notion of planarity because of its methodological relevance.
 Namely, graphs have been studied for centuries focusing both on their abstract topological nature and on their geometric representations.
-In this dichotomy {\sc Windrose Planarity} essentially has a intermediate position, since a windrose-planar graph, while still being an abstract topological structure, has already absorbed -- because of the relative positions among its adjacent vertices -- a fair amount of geometry.
+In this dichotomy, windrose planarity essentially has an intermediate position, since a windrose-planar graph, while still being an abstract topological structure, has already absorbed -- because of the relative positions among its adjacent vertices -- a fair amount of geometry.

-We have shown that if the combinatorial embedding of a graph is given, then {\sc Windrose Planarity} can be tested in polynomial time.
-We also give several contributions on the question whether a windrose-planar graph admits a straight-line (windrose-planar) drawing, which is probably the most studied geometric representation of graphs.
+We have shown that if the combinatorial embedding of a graph is fixed, then windrose planarity can be tested in polynomial time.
+We also gave several contributions on the question whether a windrose-planar graph admits a straight-line (windrose-planar) drawing, which is probably the most studied geometric representation of graphs.